-Twenty-nine hunters with paraplegia participated in the deer hunt from October 31-November 2, 2013.
+Twenty five hunters with paraplegia participated in the deer hunt from October 29-31, 2015.

 The hunt was held at 5 sites: in the Northern Berkshires, the Southern Berkshires in and around Mount Washington State Forest, the Quabbin Reservation, Devens Reserve Forces Training Area in Lancaster, and Otis/Edwards Military Reservation in Falmouth.

 Three deer (2 bucks, 1 doe) were taken, which translated to a 12% success rate for the 2015 hunt.
 Many hunters saw deer and several got the opportunity to shoot.
 "This hunt has provided thousands of hours of recreational opportunities for paraplegic sportsmen and women since 1972 and I am proud to be the coordinator for the past 15 years,” said MassWildlife Biologist Trina Moruzzi, Hunt Coordinator.
 She noted that volunteers are integral to the program and thanked them for their enthusiasm and commitment.